LukeShortCloud/rootpages/src/administration/openstack.rst

 -  Maintained = 18 months of stability and security fixes and official releases from the OpenStack Foundation.
 -  Extended Maintenance (em) = Stability and security fixes by community contributors.
 There are no tagged minor releases.
 The code will be treated as a rolling minor release.
 -  Unmaintained = 6 months of no community contributions.
--  EOL = The last version of that OpenStack release to be archived.
+-  End-of-life (eol) = The last version of that OpenStack release to be archived.

 [69]